Chapter 3: The Psychonic Network

 A psychon is not necessarily the smallest amount of consciousness which can exist, since consciousness is an infinitely divisible gapless plenum.
 It is, however, the smallest amount of consciousness which (due to its mathematical hedonic nature) forms an individuated coherent unit, thereby manifesting as a Planck unit, which is itself the smallest meaningful unit of physical space-time.

 Less metaphorically, the thing which is actually flowing within consciousness is information, and because it is flowing within a field of consciousness, this flow is associated with experience.
-If the psychonic plenum were not individuated into psychons (Planck units) then this information would flow in an undirected, chaotic manner, which (from the fact that consciousness is individuated into Planck units) we may surmise the psychonic plenum reacts to (or against) this by individuating into psychons.
+If the psychonic plenum were not individuated into psychons (Planck units) then this information would flow in an undirected, chaotic manner, to which we may surmise (from the fact that the physical universe is individuated into Planck units) the psychonic plenum reacts by individuating into psychons.

 As stated earlier, consciousness always experiences itself unitarily, i.e., as a single unitary entity, or as a oneness; but with quantization via separation into individual Planck nodes, however, it would seem that such oneness is eliminated.
 However, these nodes are not really completely separated, but form a sort of two-tier psychonic network, which we could interpret physically as a local network and a non-local network.
 The division of the cosmic network into a local and a non-local network is evident from the locality of Einstein's relativity, as well as the non-locality of quantum mechanics.